debrouwere/draughtsman/README.md

         }
     }

-## Daemonize
+## Daemonize and run on startup

 For additional convenience, you may want to deamonize the application and run it after login or startup just like your web server.
-Use whatever method or tool you prefer; upstart is a good bet if you're on Ubuntu.
+The installation script can do this for you, using upstart on a Linux system and launchctl on OS X.

 ## An example

-You can see an example in action by cd'ing to wherever you have draughtsman installed and running `cake build; bin/draughtsman ./test/example`.
+You can see an example in action by cd'ing to wherever you have draughtsman installed and running `bin/draughtsman ./test/example`.

 ## Adding handlers